Larkfield & New Hythe Wanderers F.C.: History

 Larkfield & New Hythe Wanderers were founded in 1961 and Larkfield Boys were formed in 1976 as a youth football club.
 In 1998 the senior team entered the Kent County League.
 During the club's tenure in the Kent County League, the club won promotion to the Division One West and East on two occasions, in 2007 and 2009 respectively.

 In 2021, the club was admitted into the Southern Counties East League Division One.
 Larkfield & New Hythe entered the FA Vase for the first time in 2021–22.
+Having been defeated in the 2022–23 Division One play-off final, the club were promoted through the play-offs the following season defeating Staplehurst Monarchs 1-0.

+Larkfield & New Hythe entered the FA Cup for the first time in 2024-25 and won their first match 2–1 against Kennington.
+That same season also saw the club reach their first senior cup final, when they faced Whitstable Town in the final of the Kent Senior Trophy.
+Larkfield overcame Whitstable 3-2 at Maidstone United's Gallagher Stadium to claim their first senior cup honour.

 Ground

 The club currently play at Larkfield & New Hythe Sports Club in New Hythe.